dan64/vs-deoldify/README.md

 **Comparison Methodology**

 To compare the models I decided to use a metric being able to consider the _perceptual non-uniformities_ in the evaluation of color difference between images.
 These non-uniformities are important because the human eye is more sensitive to certain colors than others.
 Over time, The International Commission on Illumination (**CIE**) has proposed increasingly advanced measurement models to measure the color distance taking into account the _human color perception_, that they called **dE**.
-One of the most advance is the [CIEDE2000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000), that I decided to use as _color similarity metric_ to compare the models.
+One of the most advanced is the [CIEDE2000](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000), that I decided to use as _color similarity metric_ to compare the models.
 The final results are shown in the table below (test image can be seen by clicking on the test number)

 | Test # | D+D | DD | DS | DV  | T241 |
 |------|------|-----|-----|-----|-------|